Software Repositories

 COPR

-Copr is an easy-to-use automatic build system providing a package repository as its output.
+COPR is an easy-to-use automatic build system that provides a package repository as its output.

-Here are some of the repos I rely on for some packages:
+Here are some of the repositories I rely on:

 neteler/remarkable